How do you find ‘purpose’?

-As we move into the final month of 2021, if there is one silver-lining to the past 18 months it is that we have been given the opportunity to pause and reflect on ourselves, our community and what is important to our well-being.
+One silver-lining to the past couple of years is that we have been given the opportunity to pause and reflect on ourselves, our community and what is important to our well-being.

 What exactly does work mean to me?
 What do I have to get out of it?
 Is it a salary that facilitates the rest of my life or is it something more purposeful?